We performed a comparison between Eggplant Performance and OpenText LoadRunner Cloud based on real PeerSpot user reviews.

 "Improvements to the reporting would be good."

 Eggplant Performance is ranked 15th in Performance Testing Tools with 4 reviews while OpenText LoadRunner Cloud is ranked 6th in Performance Testing Tools with 39 reviews.
 Eggplant Performance is rated 7.8, while OpenText LoadRunner Cloud is rated 8.2.
 The top reviewer of Eggplant Performance writes "Offers unique object identification, ideal for UI layer regression automation but limited scalability".
-On the other hand, the top reviewer of OpenText LoadRunner Cloud writes "Enterprise modeling, server maintenance, and competitive pricing".
+On the other hand, the top reviewer of OpenText LoadRunner Cloud writes "Supports multiple protocols and helps to ensure that our applications are stable at any given point".
 Eggplant Performance is most compared with Appium, OpenText LoadRunner Professional, Apache JMeter, Tricentis Tosca and SmartBear TestComplete, whereas OpenText LoadRunner Cloud is most compared with OpenText LoadRunner Enterprise, Tricentis NeoLoad, OpenText LoadRunner Professional, BlazeMeter and Apache JMeter.
+See our Eggplant Performance vs. OpenText LoadRunner Cloud report.

 See our list of best Performance Testing Tools vendors.